 But why is our forehead, so susceptible to showing early signs of ageing?

-Causes of Forehead Wrinkles
+Causes of forehead wrinkles

-- Repetitive frowning
+- repetitive frowning

-- Raising the eyebrows
+- raising the eyebrows

-- Squinting the eyes
+- squinting the eyes

-- The natural ageing process
+- the natural ageing process

 The muscle around the eyes, the orbicular oculi can also lead to forehead wrinkles, crows feet and above the eyebrow lines, referred to as radial wrinkles.
 Two other muscles on the face, the corrugated and the procerus muscle can also contribute to frown lines on the forehead.

-Ageing is a big factor – excess motion, skin laxity and gravity can all cause fine lines and wrinkles to form.
+Ageing is a big factor – excess motion, skin laxity, and gravity can all cause fine lines and wrinkles to form.

-I have another theory as to why we are prone to forehead wrinkles, that is we are often guilty of neglecting this area of our face.
+We also have another theory as to why we are prone to forehead wrinkles, that is we are often guilty of neglecting this area of our face.

-We prefer to pass on the moisturiser and sun protection in this area, because we want to avoid getting our hair greasy.
+We prefer to pass on the moisturiser and sun protection in this area because we want to avoid getting our hair greasy.

 Prevention is always going to be better than a cure.

-Environmental toxins and invisible pollutants, are now thought to be one of the biggest causes of premature ageing,
+Environmental toxins and invisible pollutants are now thought to be one of the biggest causes of premature ageing,

 Gentle exfoliation encourages natural cellular turnover, which slows down as we age.

-- Boosts cellular turnover
+- boosts cellular turnover

-- Removes dead skin cells
+- removes dead skin cells

-- Restores skin back to a youthful glow
+- restores skin to a youthful glow

-- Encourages hydration in the outer layers of skin
+- encourages hydration in the outer layers of skin

-Cut out Cigarettes
+Cut out cigarettes

+If you smoke, it is essential to stop, especially if you are concerned about your skin’s health.
 Cigarette smoke strips your skin of oxygen, and it slows down the rate at which new cells regenerate, thus making your skin dull and sallow.

-Stop Stress in its tracks
+Stop stress in its tracks

-Chronic unrelenting stress, the type that always stays with you, can cause deep furrows and lines on the face especially the forehead.
+Research shows it is one of the biggest causes of premature ageing.
+Chronic unrelenting stress, the type that always stays with you, can cause deep furrows and lines on the face, especially the forehead.

 Treatment options for forehead wrinkles

-A product called xeomin which is a similar treatment to Botox, but less aggressive allows for wrinkle reduction and natural movement of the area around the forehead.
+A product called Xeomin, which is a similar treatment to Botox, but less aggressive, allows for wrinkle reduction and natural movement of the area around the forehead.